Here's What the Emmys Bleeped From 'Ted Lasso' Star Brett Goldstein's Speech

 Brett Goldstein won in a field that also included his “Ted Lasso” co-stars Nick Mohammed, Brendan Hunt and Jeremy Swift.
 His Emmy was actually the second Emmy that “Ted Lasso” won incredibly early in the evening, as Hannah Waddingham also picked up her Supporting Actress Emmy for portraying Rebecca Welton.

-Backstage, Goldstein didn’t realize he had been bleeped, and he honestly didn’t even remember what he had actually said, telling a journalist, “Truthfully I don’t know what I said.
+Backstage, Goldstein didn’t realize he had been bleeped or even what he said, telling a journalist, “Truthfully I don’t know what I said.
 It was all a blur.”

 You can follow along with the full list of Emmy winners as they’re announced here.